SpotMe modules use the concept of semantic versioning for version numbers.

 - patch: indicates a bug fix, reset to 0 if minor was increased

-- Updating package from v3.2.1 to v3.2.2 means the new version includes only bug fixes.
-This is safe.
+- Updating a module from v3.2.1 to v3.2.2 means the updates include only bug fixes.

 - Updating package from v3.2.1 to v4.0.0 means the new version is not compatible with previous one, either the data format, settings or functionality have changed drastically.
 This is not a safe update unless otherwise noted.
 Backstage will warn you before doing an update like this.